Pope warns of nuclear terror threat

 "You only have to note that nuclear technologies are spreading, partly because of digital communications, and the instruments of international law have not prevented new states from joining those already in possession of nuclear weapons," Francis told a seminar at the Vatican.

-Western powers are also increasingly concerned over the possibility of groups like Daesh getting their hands on the technology that could allow them to manufacture an improvised nuclear device.
+Western powers are also increasingly concerned over the possibility of groups like Islamic State getting their hands on the technology that could allow them to manufacture an improvised nuclear device.

 Describing the current international situation as marked by a "climate of instability and conflict", the Argentine pontiff said the prospects for disarmament appeared "increasingly remote".